pereriksson/express-rest-api-mock/README.md

 # Express REST API Mock

 This repo provides a convenient way to set up a local REST service for your new dev projects.
-After constantly setting up random REST environments as a developer it was time to create create something maintainable.
+After constantly setting up random REST environments as a developer it was time to create something maintainable.

 ## Usage